EA Dojo

 Re-reading your textbook feels productive.
 It's not.

 Dozens of cognitive science studies show the same result: active recall crushes passive review.
-When you force your brain to retrieve information — answering a question from memory — you strengthen the neural pathway.
+When you force your brain to retrieve information.
+Answering a question from memory.
+You strengthen the neural pathway.
 When you just re-read the answer, you trick yourself into thinking you know it.

 The Forgetting Curve

 Hermann Ebbinghaus discovered in 1885 that we forget new information on a predictable curve.
 After 20 minutes, you've lost 40%.
 After a day, 70%.
-The only way to flatten that curve is spaced retrieval — recalling the information right before you would have forgotten it.
+The only way to flatten that curve is spaced retrieval.
+Recalling the information right before you would have forgotten it.

 This is why cramming fails.
 You can pass tomorrow's test with 8 hours of re-reading, but three weeks later the knowledge is gone.
 The EA exam has three parts taken months apart.
 Cramming is a losing strategy.